Practice overview

 • X v Y [2021] EWHC 3014 (Ch) (freezing orders, extent of Chabra principle).

-• Re London Oil and Gas Ltd [2019] EWHC 367 (Ch) and ongoing (very large fraud claim arising out of failure of large finance company).
+• Re London Oil and Gas Ltd [2019] EWHC 367 (Ch) (very large fraud claim arising out of failure of large finance company).

 • Goldman v Zurich Insurance plc [2020] BLR 236 (Henderson v Henderson abuse of process in fraud claim brought after claim founded in contract)